Why Abandoning Paris Is a Disaster for America

 Ely Ratner is the Maurice R. Greenberg senior fellow in China studies at the Council on Foreign Relations.
 He was deputy national security advisor to Vice President Joe Biden from 2015 to 2017 and previously served in the Office of Chinese and Mongolian Affairs at the State Department and as a professional staff member on the U.S. Senate Foreign Relations Committee.
 His current work focuses on U.S.-China relations, regional security in East Asia, and U.S. national security policy in Asia. (@elyratner)

-Julianne ("Julie") Smith is director of the strategy and statecraft program at the Center for a New American Security.
+Julianne ("Julie") Smith is director of the transatlantic security program at the Center for a New American Security.
 Prior to joining CNAS, she served as the deputy national security advisor to Vice President Joe Biden from 2012 to 2013.
 Before going to the White House, she served as the principal director for European/NATO policy at the Pentagon.
 Smith lives in Washington with her husband and two children.
 Smith is a co-editor of Shadow Government. (@Julie_C_Smith)

 Jake Sullivan is a Martin R. Flug visiting lecturer at Yale Law School.
 He served in the Barack Obama administration as national security advisor to Vice President Joe Biden and director of policy planning at the State Department, as well as deputy chief of staff to Secretary of State Hillary Clinton.